 Grammys 2022: Complete list of nominees and winners

-After a three-month delay caused by the Omicron surge, the 64th Grammy Awards are set to take place Sunday night.
-The show is moving from its usual home in Los Angeles to the MGM Grand Garden Arena in Las Vegas.
-Trevor Noah, who hosted the ceremony in 2021, will return to host once again this year.
+After a three-month delay caused by the Omicron surge, the 64th Grammy Awards returned Sunday night.
+The show moved from its usual home in Los Angeles to the MGM Grand Garden Arena in Las Vegas.
+Trevor Noah, who hosted the ceremony in 2021, came back to host once again this year.

-Jon Batiste scored the most nominations with 11.
+Jon Batiste scored the most nominations with 11, winning four Grammy Awards before the televised portion of the ceremony even began.
 Batiste is up for both Record of the Year and Album of the Year along with multiple nominations for his work on the animated film "Soul."
-Justin Bieber, Doja Cat and H.E.R. all scored eight nominations of their own.
+Justin Bieber, Doja Cat and H.E.R. all scored eight nominations of their own, with H.E.R. winning the Best Traditional R&B Performance award earlier in the evening.

-The ceremony will air on CBS and Paramount+ at 8 p.m.
-ET, with red carpet coverage beginning at 7 p.m.
-ET.

 The full list of nominees and winners is below: